zachoriel/We-Have-C-At-Home/README.md

 ## What Is a Memory Arena?

 A memory arena is a low-level memory management technique where a large block of memory is allocated up front, and then smaller allocations are made from that block manually.
 This eliminates per-allocation overhead, enables predictable performance, and is especially useful in high-performance or real-time applications like games or simulations.

+## What is Burst?

+Burst refers to the "Burst compiler" — a Unity package that works with Unity's Job System to execute highly-optimized C# code.
+It adds a small amount of code complexity to your project, but yields significant speed gains in execution time.
+My memory arena is designed to be used alongside Burst/Jobs, but it is not a hard requirement.
+The benchmarks shown here include tests both with and without Burst, for empirical comparison of performance benefit.

 ## Why Use a Memory Arena in Unity?